h34ting4ppliance/h34os/README.md

   - [ ] Some fancy shell commands

  **This project can't be considered done until all of those features are done.**
- Actually the operating system is working on 16-bits real mode and I am only using the actual Assembly knowledge I have for now.

- A new version in 32-bits protected is planned, which is gonna be programmed mainly in C.